 Immediately after your boob lift surgery you will immediately notice the shape of your new breasts.
 You should see less drooping, and your nipples will be positioned higher; however, the final shape of the breast will take around six months to show.

-During your recovery there are several things you should expect:
+During your breasts recovery there are several things you should expect:

 - Your breasts will be uncomfortable, possibly painful.
 This is initially helped with injection, thereafter mild pain killing tablets such as Paracetamol as and when required.
 Aspirin must be avoided because it causes bleeding.

 - You will have dressings (and possibly drains) on your breasts after surgery.

 - In the first week Dr Briggs advises you do not completely submerge yourself in the shower.
 Your dressings must remain dry, therefore it may be easier to sponge shower.

 - Dr Briggs will provide you with a post operative bra to wear after surgery.
 This must be worn for 6 weeks.
 You must not wear other bras that are hard or contain underwire.

 - Bruising of the skin of your ‘new’ breasts is to be expected, however, it should subside in two to three weeks.
 To speed the resolution of bruising and swelling you may take Arnica for one week before surgery and two weeks afterwards.

 - You should not return to vigorous exercise for six weeks.
 It is also best not to plan to travel for a month after your breast surgery.